Phype/purei9_unofficial/README.md

 purei9-cli
 ==========

-Small prrof-of-concept client to connect to Electrolux and AEG cleaner robots.
+Small proof-of-concept client to connect to Electrolux and AEG cleaner robots.

 Usage
 -----